huaweicloud/terraform-provider-huaweicloud/docs/resources/as_lifecycle_hook.md

 # huaweicloud\_as\_lifecycle\_hook

-Manages a AS Lifecycle Hook resource within HuaweiCloud.
+Manages an AS Lifecycle Hook resource within HuaweiCloud.

 ## Example Usage